 Subject to the relevant shipping incoterm rules that are applicable at each different case, the freight costs for carriage to the named place of destination might be covered either by the Group or by the buyer.
 In cases where the Group provides shipping services after the transfer of control of products to the customer, those shipping services are accounted for as a promised service (distinct performance obligation).
-A portion of the transaction price is therefore allocated to the shipping services based on the stand-alone selling price of those services.
-The Group transfers control of the shipping services over time, therefore, satisfies that performance obligation and recognizes revenue over time.
+A portion of the transaction price is therefore allocated to the shipping services over time, therefore, satisfies that performance obligation and recognizes revenue over time.
+Whereas, in cases where the Group provides shipping services before the transfer of control to the customer, those shipping services are accounted for the transfer of control to the customer, those shipping services are accounted for the transfer of control to the customer, those shipping services are accounted for as a promised over time.
 Whereas, in cases where the Group provides shipping services before the transfer of control to the customer, those shipping services are accounted for as fulfillment activities for the purposes of fulfilling the Group's promise to transfer the products and not as a promised service to the customer.

 For sales of oil and gas products to retail customers, revenue is recognized when control of the products has transferred, being at the point the customer purchases the products at the retail network of gas stations.
 For the majority of the retail transactions, payment of the transaction price is due immediately at the point the customer purchases the products.
 The Group has two different customer loyalty schemes for its retail customers, which are analyzed below.
 The Group operates two Customer Loyalty Programs under the name 'Shell Smart Club' and 'AVIN Kerdizo'.
 Through the aforementioned loyalty schemes, retail customers accumulate points on purchases of oil and gas products and/or services from the retail network of gas stations that entitle them either to get free of charge products listed on specific catalogs or to get a discount on future purchases of oil and gas products.
 These points provide a material right to customers in the sense that they would not be able to receive those products free of charge or get a discount on future purchases without purchasing oil and gas products and/or services.
 The promise to provide those products to the customer free of charge or get a discount on future purchases is therefore a separate performance obligation.
-The transaction price is allocated between the oil and gas products, the services and the points on a relative standalone selling price basis.
+The transaction price is allocated between the oil and gas products, the services and the points on a relative stand-alone selling price basis.
 The stand-alone selling price per point is estimated based on the price of the products to be given free of charge or the amount of discount to be provided on future purchases when the points are redeemed by the customer and the likelihood of redemption, as evidenced by the Group's historical experience.
 A contract liability is recognized for revenue relating to the loyalty points at the time of the initial sales transaction.
 Revenue from the loyalty points is recognized when the points are redeemed by the customer, or when the points are expired.